leeb003/shwcp/readme.txt

 management.

 == Changelog ==
+= 2.0.9 =
+* Bug Fix - Multiple custom events not showing up on same day
+* Changed search feature to paginated results instead of displaying all at
+* once for main results and logs

 = 2.0.8 =
 * Added custom filter hooks to adjust output for all frontend pages and
 * sections